These easy Zucchini Muffins are the perfect sweet treat for breakfast or an afternoon snack. Shredded coconut and walnuts add an irresistible crunch!

 This recipe for Zucchini Muffins with Walnuts and Coconut comes from my Grandma Verie.
 My mom lost most of her recipes to a basement flood several years ago, but I had snagged this one prior and kept it in my own recipe book.

-It was written on a piece of scrap paper.
-On the back of that scrap paper lives a recipe for Boiled Cookies (which are no-bake chocolate cookies with peanut butter).
+It was written on a piece of notebook paper.
+On the back of that paper lives a recipe for Boiled Cookies (which are no-bake chocolate cookies with peanut butter).

 I’m not sure of the recipe’s origins, but it creates super moist, tender muffins with lots of crunch.